parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/eating-well.md

 - Affect your balance and increase risk of falls

 **General alcohol intake recommendations** (lower levels may be more suitable given the issues above):
 - Men and women are advised not to drink more than 14 units of alcohol a week on a regular basis
 - It’s important to spread out alcoholic drinks during the week
 - If you want to cut down, try to have several drink-free days each week
-- You can find out more about alcohol units by visiting the NHS Live Well website, or the independent charity Drinkaware website.
-You can find links in our More Information section.
+- You can find out more about alcohol units by visiting the <a href="https://www.nhs.uk/live-well/" class="external-link" target="_blank" rel="noopener noreferrer">NHS Live Well</a> website, or the independent charity <a href="https://www.drinkaware.co.uk/" class="external-link" target="_blank" rel="noopener noreferrer">Drinkaware</a> website.
+See the bottom of this page for links to more information and guidance.

 _Alcohol dependency or addiction has serious health implications.
-There is lots of support available – see the NHS website ([www.nhs.uk](http://www.nhs.uk)) to find your local alcohol addiction services._
+There is lots of support available – see the <a href="https://www.nhs.uk/nhs-services/find-alcohol-addiction-support-services/" class="external-link" target="_blank" rel="noopener noreferrer">NHS website</a> to find your local alcohol addiction services._

 ---

 ## Swallowing difficulties
 Some people with Parkinson’s will notice they may have trouble with swallowing certain foods or liquids.
-Here we discuss the dietary implications; see Swallowing Difficulties page for more information about the symptom.
+Here we discuss the dietary implications; see the <a href="/learn/managing-symptoms/swallowing" class="internal-link">Swallowing Difficulties</a> page for more information about the symptom.

-It is important to talk to your GP or Parkinson’s specialist team as soon as you can if you are having problems with swallowing.
+**It is important to talk to your GP or Parkinson’s specialist team** as soon as you can if you are having problems with swallowing.
 They may need to refer you to specialists who can offer help.
 Speech and language therapists (SALTs or SLTs) are experts in swallowing and can offer information and strategies to overcome some of the challenges you are experiencing.

 **Dietary advice:**
 - Consider smaller, more frequent meals and snacks – or food that is easier to eat – note you can buy heated plates to keep food warm for longer if it takes you longer to eat.
 - If you wear dentures, ensure they fit comfortably – ask for a review by your dentist if needed
 - Try to eat when you are less tired, this may mean moving your main meal to lunchtime